YuanpengHou/ElectroShop/README.md

 ## React

-React is a JavaScript library created by Facebook
+React is a JavaScript library created by Facebook.

-React is a User Interface (UI) library and is a tool for building UI components
+React is a User Interface (UI) library and is a tool for building UI components.

 <img src="uploads/react_figure.png" width="520" height="320"/>